School History

 1881 – All principals were told to exclude any student who had not received a certificate of vaccination on or before November 28th.

 1886 – Plans were submitted by F.D.
 Hyde for an addition to the Fourth Ward School.
-Plans were old school buildingwebapproved on May 10th.
+Plans were approved on May 10th.
 Construction of the addition was awarded to A. Ney & Co. for a sum of $7,400.

 1887 – The main building was so crowded, Lincoln students only attended for half days during construction of the new school.